Saath Nibhaana Saathiya: Casting

-In May 2012, lead Giaa Manek signed on to appear on the reality show Jhalak Dikhhla Jaa on rival network Colors TV.
-Saathiya producers objected, noting that Manek was under contract with their network and that doing a reality series could tarnish her onscreen image as a soft-spoken character.
-The producers took their complaints to the Association of Motion Pictures and TV Programme Producers (AMPTPP) and to Cine and TV Artistes’ Association (CINTAA) for arbitration.
-Members of CINTAA had meetings with Manek and asked her to quit the reality show.
-Manek declined and Star replaced her with Devoleena Bhattacharjee.
+In May 2012, lead actress Giaa Manek signed to appear on the reality show Jhalak Dikhhla Jaa on rival network Colors TV.
+The producers of Saath Nibhaana Saathiya objected, stating that Manek was under contract with their network and that participating in a reality show could affect her on-screen image as a soft-spoken character.
+The producers took the matter to the Association of Motion Pictures and TV Programme Producers (AMPTPP) and the Cine and TV Artistes' Association (CINTAA) for arbitration.
+Members of CINTAA held meetings with Manek and asked her to quit the reality show.
+However, she declined, and StarPlus replaced her with Devoleena Bhattacharjee.

-In January 2014, Rucha Hasabnis playing Rashi confirmed that she planned to quit the series any time in that year.
-However, she decided to quit acting and left with her character being killed.
+In January 2014, Rucha Hasabnis, who portrayed Rashi, confirmed her plans to quit the series during that year.
+When she decided to leave acting, the makers wrote her character out of the series by killing her off.

-In September 2015, Lovey Sasan playing Paridhi quit the series as she did not want to play the role of a mother.
-However, after sometime when the makers approached her, she agreed and returned in March 2016.
+In September 2015, Lovey Sasan, who played Paridhi, left the series as she did not want to portray a mother on screen.
+She later returned to the show in March 2016 after being approached again by the makers.

-In May 2016, Mohammed Nazim as Ahem quit the show because of one member of the production crew stating:
+In May 2016, Mohammad Nazim, who played Ahem, exited the show.
+According to a member of the production crew, the decision was made due to storyline changes involving a time leap and the reluctance of actors to portray older roles: